ozdeadman/tensorflow-python3-jupyter/README.md

 [yamatsuka-hiroto] (https://github.com/yamatsuka-hiroto/tensorflow-python3-jupyter) - for the addition of Keras

 [ericjang] (https://github.com/ericjang/tdb) - for the TensorDebugger (TDB), a visual debugger for TensorFlow

+[janza] (https://github.com/janza/docker-python3-opencv) - for the addition of OpenCV